Skip to main content

 ⚠️ Important Reminder

-Bitcoin transactions cannot usually be reversed once confirmed.
+Bitcoin transactions usually cannot be reversed once confirmed.

 Before sending Bitcoin: